nsum/ms3-hotel-task-manager/README.md

         - Results: got expected results on all tries except when user tabs from task description to date picker.
             Date picker doesn't trigger and user can input anything he want's.
 I've fixed it by checking if the format is correct, and if it isn't user will be redirected a step back and flash message will warn him to format the date properly.
+    - Refreshing the page after creating or editing task:
+        - Expected: page to refresh normally
+        - Testing: created a task and then refreshed the page
+        - Result: at first I was returning users to profile page which prompted browser to resubmit the form.
+            Fixed it by redirecting to tasks view instead of 'return profile(session["user"])'